papicella/snyk-K8s-container-iac/README.md

 _Note: It is assumed your using a mac for these steps but it should also work on windows or linux with some modifications to the scripts potentially_

-## Step 1 Fork the Goof Application
+## Step 1 Fork the Springboot Employee API Application

 Navigate to the following GitHub repo - https://github.com/papicella/springbootemployee-api